Borerr13/AdaptedDORA/AdaptedDORA.md

 # Adapting the DORA Score for Teams: A Guide to Measuring Software Delivery and Operational Performance Using Benchmarks
+# Authored by Rob Beneson and Damon Gray

 # Introduction